hapijs/cookie/API.md

 authenticated via other means, typically a web form, and upon successful authentication the browser receives a reply with a session cookie.
 The cookie uses [Iron](https://github.com/hapijs/iron) to encrypt and sign the session content.

-Subsequent requests containing the session cookie are authenticated and validated via the provided `validateFunc` in case the cookie's encrypted content requires validation on each request.
+Subsequent requests containing the session cookie are authenticated and validated via the provided `validate` in case the cookie's encrypted content requires validation on each request.

 It is important to remember a couple of things: